salveendutt/Big-Data-Analytics/README.md

 ## How to run

-1. Make sure you have docker, Python (preferably 3.12.7) and OPTIONALLY JDK 17 (look at the step below, it is necessary for local model training with Spark) installed
+1. Make sure you have docker, Python (preferably 3.12.7), and OPTIONALLY JDK 17 (look at the step below; it is necessary for local model training with Spark) installed
-1. NOTE: It is only needed for local model trainin, models are attached to the repository in the 'services/streaming_processing/models' folder so you don't need to perform this step.
-Install winutils (if you are running on Windows) for hadoop - https://github.com/steveloughran/winutils/ - place them in C:/hadoop/bin/  Add this folder to PATH and set HADOOP_HOME=C:/hadoop
+1. NOTE: It is only needed for local model training; models are attached to the repository in the 'services/streaming_processing/models' folder, so you don't need to perform this step: Install winutils (if you are running on Windows) for Hadoop - https://github.com/steveloughran/winutils/ - place them in C:/hadoop/bin/  Add this folder to PATH and set HADOOP_HOME=C:/hadoop
 2. Start docker desktop
-3. Download datasets pointed below
+3. Download the datasets pointed out below
 3. Install the requirements in requirements.txt
-4. Run the notebooks in 'eda' and 'ml_training' folders to preprocess the datasets.
-It is necessary to have Python installed for this step, preferably 3.13.x
+4. Run the notebooks in the 'eda' folder to preprocess the datasets
 7. Modify config files if needed - look at the relevant files in the 'services' folder.
-Default configuration should work out of the box.
+The default configuration should work out of the box
-5. Navigate to 'scripts' folder.
+5. Navigate to the 'scripts' folder
-6. Run prepare_datasets_local_pretraining.py and train_local_model.py
+6. Run prepare_datasets_local_pretraining.py and train_local_model.py (only if you want to recreate the pre-trained models)
-8. Run start_containers.bat (alternatively one can run only certain scenarios such as streaming processing flow, data ingestion to hive or batch processing, all scripts are available in the 'scripts' folder)
+8. Run start_containers.bat (alternatively, one can run only certain scenarios such as streaming processing flow, data ingestion to hive, or batch processing; all scripts are available in the 'scripts' folder)
-9. After a couple of minutes run the post_start.bat in 'scripts' folder.
-It will create Hive tables.
+9. After a few minutes, run the post_start.bat in the 'scripts' folder.
+It will create Hive tables
-10. You should be able to access the services (look at docker-compose for ports and addresses, look at authorization-access-data.json for credentials)
+10. You should be able to access the services (look at docker-compose for ports and addresses; look at authorization-access-data.json for credentials)

 ## Data